 Conversions API (CAPI)

-The Conversions API is Meta's server-to-server channel for conversion events: a second transport for the same events the pixel sends, not a replacement for it.
+The Conversions API is Meta's server-to-server channel for conversion events: a second delivery route for the same events the pixel sends from the browser.

 Kay Vink